Coins of the Brunei dollar: First Series

+For table standards, see the coin specification table.

 Second Series

 Sultan Hassanal Bolkiah acceded to the throne upon the abdication of his father in late 1967.
 The title of the Sultan is given as SULTAN HASSANAL BOLKIAH I. The same denominations as the 1967 coinage were retained and are still being struck.
 Commemorative coins of $1 through to $1,000 were struck in this period.